Africa Energies Summit

 Orange Basin

-West Africa Transform Margin
+West African Transform Margin

 The WATM spans multiple countries along the West African coastline, each offering its own unique geography, challenges, and opportunities.
 TGS delivers comprehensive solutions tailored to the diverse exploration needs in this region - from government support and fostering key relationships to providing critical data insights and acquisition solutions.